-098 ENGLISH FUNDAMENTALS 4 UNITS
+098 ENGLISH FUNDAMENTALS

-Prerequisite: Credit in ENGL 090 and 090R or equivalent or assessment recommendation for ENGL 098
+Prerequisite: Credit in ENGL 090, 090R or equivalent or assessment

 A course in basic English skills.
 Students will study grammar, punctuation and standard written English usage.
 With an introduction to the writing process, students will learn basic sentence patterns to compose paragraphs and one multi-paragraph essay.
 It is recommended that students also enroll in ENGL 098R.
 Non-associate degree applicable.